kraflab/dsda-doom/docs/color_range.md

 ### Specification

+The first line of the DSDACR lump specifies reference lumps to use for the dynamic range calculation:

+`doom_reference heretic_reference hexen_reference`

+By default, these are set to the "A" character of the message font.
+You may want to change this if you have a lot of variance in the color range of different font characters.
+The reference lump is scanned to get an idea of the level of contrast in the font.

 Each line of the DSDACR lump is plain text in the following format:

 `color_range_index r1 g1 b1 r2 g2 b2 comment`